th-wilde/veracrypt-w10-patcher/README.md

 ## Upgrading with the ReflectDrivers mechanism

 The name "ReflectDrivers" comes from the ["/ReflectDrivers" command line option](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-command-line-options) that can be passed to the "setup.exe" of any Windows 10 installation media since version 1607.
 This argument tells the setup where the driver for the encryption can be found.
-This allows the setup to integrate of the encryption drivers into the upgrade process.
+This allows the setup to integrate the encryption drivers into the upgrade process.

 To Upgrade you need:
 1. A Windows 10 installation media of the version to witch the machine should be upgraded to.